-CIMB is a signatory to the Collective Commitment to Climate Action (CCCA) as part of our engagement with the UNEP FI, as well as the Net-Zero Banking Alliance (NZBA, a constituent of the Glasgow Financial Alliance for Net Zero), where we are committed to achieve net zero greenhouse gas (GHG) scopes 1 and

-2 emissions in our operations by 2030, and overall Net Zero GHG by 2050 (including scope 3 financed emissions), in line with Nationally Determined Contributions (NDCs) and the 1.5 degrees scenario of the Paris Climate Agreement.
+CIMB is a signatory to the Net-Zero Banking Alliance (NZBA, a constituent of the Glasgow Financial Alliance for Net Zero), where we are committed to achieve net zero greenhouse gas (GHG) scopes 1 and 2 emissions in our operations by 2030, and overall Net Zero GHG by 2050 (including scope 3 financed emissions), in line with Nationally Determined Contributions (NDCs) and the 1.5 degrees scenario of the Paris Climate Agreement.

-We are also an official supporter of the Task Force on Climate-Related Financial Disclosures (TCFD) and a signatory to Partnerships for Carbon Accounting Financials (PCAF).
+We are also a signatory to Partnerships for Carbon Accounting Financials (PCAF).